Manfred Mann (musician): Solo and guest work

 Manfred Mann appeared as a jazz pianist in the 1969 Jesús Franco film Venus in Furs, and performed the score for that film.
 He also released solo projects under the names Manfred Mann's Plain Music and Manfred Mann '06.

 Manfred Mann played a Minimoog solo on the Uriah Heep song "July Morning".
 He also played keyboards on Trevor Rabin's album Wolf.

 Style

-Mann has used various keyboard instruments through his career (piano and organ in the early 1960s, later also including Mellotron), but he is especially known for his distinctive solo performance on the Minimoog synthesizer, which he personalized by extensive use of a filter.
+Mann has used various keyboard instruments throughout his career (piano and organ in the early 1960s, later also including Mellotron), but he is especially known for his distinctive solo performance on the Minimoog synthesizer, which he personalized by extensive use of the filter.
 His keyboard parts are often improvised and inspired by jazz.
 One example, as he explained in an interview with eclipsed magazine, is his tendency to bend notes downwards on the synthesizer, which he says he got from Miles Davis.

-In the 2000s, he has regularly used a Roland keytar on stage for two or three songs.
-The instrument is visually striking for being decorated with zebra stripes.
+In the 2000s, he regularly used a Roland keytar on stage for two or three songs.
+The instrument is visually striking for being decorated with zebra stripes, which were hand-painted by Des Hegarty.

 In the early 1970s, he played drums during the intro of the song "Black and Blue".